jataware/archycoder/README.md

 Interactive coding session with GPT-4

 ## Getting Started
-1. download/install archytas repo (https://github.com/jataware/archytas):
+1. Install dependencies
     ```
-    # make sure poetry is installed
-    pip install poetry
+    pip install -r requirements.txt

-    # clone and install
-    git clone git@github.com:jataware/archytas.git
-    cd archytas
-    poetry install

-    # make sure OPENAI_API_KEY var is set
-    # or pass it in as an argument to the agent
-    export OPENAI_API_KEY="sk-..."
     ```

-2. install other dependencies
+2. Set openai api key:
     ```
-    pip install flask
-    pip install easyrepl
+    export OPENAI_API_KEY="sk-..."
     ```

-3. run the demo
+3. Run the demo
     ```
     python coder.py [file_to_edit.py]
     ```
-    - input the name of a file that you want the AI edit. if it doesn't exist, it will be created in the `sessions/` directory
+    - Input the name of a file that you want the AI edit. if it doesn't exist, it will be created in the `sessions/` directory

-4. open http://127.0.0.1:5000 in your browser
+4. Run the chat window: http://127.0.0.1:5000
-    - you can ask the assistant to write programs, which will then show up in your file via git-style conflict markers (e.g. `<<<<<<<`, `=======`, `>>>>>>>`)
+    - You can ask the assistant to write programs, which will then show up in your file via git-style conflict markers (e.g. `<<<<<<<`, `=======`, `>>>>>>>`)
-    - the AI can see edits you make to the file, and will adjust its outputs accordingly
+    - The AI can see edits you make to the file, and will adjust its outputs accordingly
     - If you want the AI to see any errors, or results from running the code, you have to copy it into the chat window

+## Tips
+- If the AI seems to be stuck, check the terminal for any errors.
+But sometimes it just takes a while to respond.
+- Pass the `--clear-history` flag to start a chat without loading any previous history
+- If you want to restart, you should both restart the terminal and refresh the browser
+- Occasionally the AI will miss including some lines of code in the lines it selects for edits.
+So pay attention to the diff markers, and make sure to move over any lines that the AI missed